larueli/decidim-nonroot/DockerHub.md

 * Daily run of metrics and open-data export
 * OAuth (Facebook, Twitter, Google, CAS) support, with automatic activation
 * Highly customizable with environment variables
+* Ability to run your init scripts before starting the server

 ## How to use it ?